Alfons Zgrzebniok: Remembrance

 Several schools and other landmarks in Poland, in particular, Silesia, have been named after him.
 He was a subject of several poems and songs.
-Plans to dedicate a plaque in his memory in the school in Chorzów he taught in, in the 1920s, were interrupted by World War II; eventually the plaque was erected in 1992 in that school, now the Zespół Szkół Technicznych Nr 2.
+Plans to dedicate a plaque in his memory in the school in Chorzów he taught in, in the 1920s, were interrupted by World War II; eventually, the plaque was erected in 1992 in that school, now the Zespół Szkół Technicznych Nr 2.

-The Opole Voivodeship declared year 2017 to be the Year of Alfons Zgrzebniok in the voivodeship, and a dedicated exhibition was shown in the Museum of the Opole Silesian in Opole.
+The Opole Voivodeship declared 2017 to be the Year of Alfons Zgrzebniok in the voivodeship, and a dedicated exhibition was shown in the Museum of the Opole Silesian in Opole.